ryan-michael-19/web-drones/README.md

 I am not currently hosting the game, but it can be ran in containers with the attached `docker-compose.yaml`.

 API documentation at https://ryan-michael-19.github.io/web-drones/

+The current rate limit is set to 2 requests per second.